 THE CMIR Studio

-To take our project forward we have recently moved to the CMIR Studio where we have an office and a creative space where we are ennabling 3 of the AHRC Centre for Doctoral Training Phd students.
-Our commitment as with any artists studio is to both research, practice, exhibit, critically reflect and bring our results to conference; and as we grow, to develop an advanced innovation environment for us all to practice within.
+To take our project forward we have recently moved to the CMIR Studio at Spike Island where we have an office and creative space where we are ennabling 3 of the AHRC Centre for Doctoral Training Phd students to enagage with the moving image.
+Our commitment as with any artists studio is to research, practice, exhibit, and on an academic level with practice as research in mind, critically reflect in peer reviewed journals and bring our results to conference.
+As we grow, we are developing an advanced innovation environment for us all involved with CMIR to practice within.

 Professor Terry Flaxton, Director of CMIR